jonahkalkman/io-moviedb-frontend/README.md

 - Move all text to JSON file
 - Fix max words per line with Prettier / format on save
 - @ paths instead of ../ paths
-- tab color of search input
+- Add semantic HTML and ARIA attributes